Traps, Snares & Nets

 section 35 of the Wildlife Act, 1976 as amended by section 43 of the Wildlife (Amendment) Act 2000

 and the Ministers declarations pursuant to the European Communities (Wildlife Act, 1976)(Amendment) Regulations 1986

 Recording evidence at the Crime Scene

-Assessing whether a criminal offence has taken place may not always be straight forward and other possibilities such as legal hunting should be considered.
+Assessing whether a criminal offence has taken place may not always be straight forward and other possibilities such as natural deaths, predation and legal hunting should be considered.

 If you come across a wildlife crime scene or a dead bird or object that may be related to a wildlife crime, every piece of information is – or might be – important, but it needs to be recorded properly and accurately for the authorities to have a chance of prosecuting an offender.

 Before you do anything else it is very important that: